icebob/moleculer-java-site/src/actions.md

 ### Metadata

 The request structure may contain metadata.
 It can be name-value pairs or any structure.
-Unlike the Node.js version, the Java version stores the metadata in `params`:
+Unlike the Node.js version, the Java version stores the metadata in "params":

 ```java{5}
 Tree params = new Tree();